CS 5310/6310 & ME 5220/6220 Introduction to Robotics Fall 2012

 Student code

 You are encouraged to discuss techniques and issues with other students; however, all solutions turned in must be your own work.
 Any common work turned in, whether given or received, will result in a failing grade for the course.
+Programming assignments are checked using Moss for potential copying.

-College of Engineering Semester Guidelines.
+College of Engineering Guidelines and Policies